ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 6. This creates a copy of the repository in your container.
 The folder will have the same name as your repository.
 Open this new folder in VSCode.
 7. Now that you are in your repository, you are free to create any program you like.
 You can use the same [Hello World C++ program](#creating-your-first-c-program-in-a-container) you created before if you'd like.
 8. With a program created, now you need to push those changes to your repository on GitHub.
-9. First, you need to config your GitHub username and email.
+9. First, you need to configure your GitHub username and email.
 In a terminal, enter the commands:

 ```
 git config user.name YOURUSERNAME